 Jefferies, in the ordinary course of business, receives non-public information relating to potential and actual clients and other parties including Jefferies' proprietary information.
 This information must be safeguarded and must not be disclosed to employees who do not have a legitimate need to know the information or to unauthorized third parties (including other entities within the Group).
-It is Jefferies' policy that all non-public information obtained from a client or potential client or other source which has been provided in the expectation that it will be kept confidential shall be treated as confidential and shall not be shared with any other company (including other entities within the Group, subject to of course Group wide procedures, such as AML client information) or individual.
+It is Jefferies' policy that all non-public information obtained from a client or potential client or other source which has been provided in the expectation that it will be kept confidential shall be treated as confidential and shall not be shared with any other company (including other entities within the Group subject to Group wide procedures) or individual.
 Jefferies employees may not disclose any such confidential information to any person who is not an employee of the Company unless required by the terms of a transaction or relevant law or regulation.
 The dissemination of confidential information within Jefferies is at all times subject to established Information Barriers.